-Improves inventory visibility: It provides accurate and real-time inventory levels so that the organization estimates the supply and satisfies the customer.
+It provides accurate and real-time inventory levels to estimate the supply and satisfy the customer.

-It helps to design the schedule efficiently for day-to-day activities that improve labor efficiency.
+It helps design the schedule efficiently for day-to-day activities that improve labor efficiency.

-It scans the items while entering the warehouse and keeps track of that item’s movement.
+It scans the items while entering the warehouse and keeps track of their movement.
 Hence saves time by avoiding double-checking.